DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 What online booksellers could learn from these sites:
 * Simplicity combined with encyclopedic scope.
 With no other site except Amazon's, it is as easy to find and download an electronic book, no matter which genre, language, whether bestselling or obscure.
 * Simplicity in formats.
-The sites provide mostly PDFs as well as EPUBS, depending on whatever file format they have available (and obtained from hacker networks).
+The sites provide mostly PDFs as well as EPUBs, depending on whatever file format they have available (and obtained from hacker networks).

 #### Specialized sites

 Some websites outside or in gray areas of copyright are artistic projects.
 In the 1990s, "textz.com" by the Berlin-based artist Sebastian Luetgert was the first site to offer cultural, political and media theory books as simple, gratis-downloadable text files - among them, theory classics by Theodor W. Adorno.
 The name "textz" was a pun on "warez", a slang name for illegally copied software.
-Later, the web sites aaaaarg.org and Monoskop provided related collections of freely downloadable art, cultural and media studies books, yet with different thematic emphases: to stimulate reading and discussion groups, or to provide a carefully hand-selected library mirroring the taste of the site owner.
+Later, the web sites aaaaarg.org and Monoskop <!--Margreet: add references here--> provided related collections of freely downloadable art, cultural and media studies books, yet with different thematic emphases: to stimulate reading and discussion groups, or to provide a carefully hand-selected library mirroring the taste of the site owner.

 Best known, and factually legendary, is [Ubuweb](http://www.ubu.com), an encyclopedic site providing downloadable sound, video and text file version of avant-garde arts records, films and books.
 Most of them fall under the category of small edition artists' books, and are provided with the artists' permission - since most these works never created revenue when they were commercially released.